element-hq/element-web/docs/settings.md

 ```

 When `true`, the user will see the feature as enabled.
 Similarly, when `false` the user will see the feature as disabled.
-The user will only be able to change/see these states if `showLabsSettings: true` is in the config.
+The user will only be able to change/see these states if `show_labs_settings: true` is in the config.

 ### Determining if a feature is enabled